huang-wt/notes-management/README.md

-Example Java web application for COMP0004
+## Notes Management Web Application

+This notes management web application is mainly designed for users to view and edit collections of notes.